 The medical professionals really won’t mind if it turns out to be heartburn or a strained muscle.

 Don’t be a hero and soldier on.
 If not for yourself then for your loved ones.
 It is better to be safe than sorry, spread the word – it’s not always obvious left arm pain and crushing chest pain like you see on TV.

 It’s better to go to A&E and get yourself checked than to be dead.
 Heart attacks don’t have to be fatal.

-Here’s a free download for you if your struggling with the emotional fall out from a cardiac event.
+Here’s a free download for you if you’re struggling with the emotional fallout from a cardiac event.